GurjotSinghAulakh/GurjotSinghAulakh/README.md

 * 🌍  I'm based in Norway
 * 🖥️  See my portfolio at [MyPortfolio](https://github.com/GurjotSinghAulakh/Personal-Portfolio-With-Dark-Mode)
 * ✉️   You can contact me at [gurjot.singh.aulakh28@gmail.com](mailto:gurjot.singh.aulakh28@gmail.com)
-* 🚀  I'm currently working on [Project 1 : Personal Portfolio With Dark Mode](https://github.com/GurjotSinghAulakh/Personal-Portfolio-With-Dark-Mode) & [Project 2 : Image Recogintion using tensorflow](https://github.com/GurjotSinghAulakh/Image-recognition-using-tensorflow)
+* 🚀  I'm currently working on [Image Recogintion using tensorflow](https://github.com/GurjotSinghAulakh/Image-recognition-using-tensorflow)
 * 🧠  I'm learning new frameworks : React & Angular (JavaScript), flask (Python).
 * 🤝  I'm open to collaborating on interesting projects
 * 👨‍💻  I work as a Junior AI developer at Secundo.no